This is a Certified ScrumMaster Training Workshop with Michael Vizdos, one of the premier Certified Scrum Trainers in the world today.

 I want you to succeed.

 If you have any questions about this, please contact me.

 Vizdos Enterprises, LLC

-This workshop is presented by one of the premier Certified Scrum Trainers in the world.
-If you are interested in hosting a private or public workshop, please contact us and we'll see if it we can make it happen anywhere in the world!
+If you are interested in hosting a private or public workshop, please contact him and we'll see if we can make it happen together anywhere in the world!